Maria

 When it comes to gender inequality in the workplace, there is one chief problem that seems to be constant all over the world – the wage gap.

-The wage gap is the difference between the average gross hourly earnings of men and women, expressed as a percentage of men's average gross hourly earnings.
+But what exactly is a wage gap?
+The wage gap is the difference between men's and women's average gross hourly earnings, expressed as a percentage of men's average gross hourly earnings.
 Women earn less than men in all European Countries.
-The wage gap In Poland is relatively low (4,5 percent in 2020), especially in comparison to the average value in the European Union (13 percent).
+The wage gap In Poland is relatively low (4,5 percent in 2020), especially when compared to the average value in the European Union (13 percent).

 Many factors contribute to the fact that female workers on average earn less than their male counterparts, such as: